 IMMORTAL MUSE was a long time coming -- three years in the writing and several drafts.
 It's also had several titles along the way: Muse, The Muse's Green Heart, and Daemon Heart.
 (If you'd like to read an account of the novel's genesis, it's here.)
-But we now have a publication date: March of 2014!
+But it was finally published in hardvoer, March of 2014, and in mass market paperback in March of 2015.
+E-editions of it are also available.

 What is IMMORTAL MUSE?
 Well, here's the catalog copy...
 "An immortal Muse whose very survival depends on the creativity she nurtures within her lovers… Another immortal who feeds not on artistry but on pain and torment...
 A chase through time, with two people bound together in enmity and fury… Magic and science melded together into one… An array of the famous and infamous, caught up unawares in a long battle…